openhab/openhab-google-assistant/README.md

 Thermostat requires a group of items to be properly configured to be used with Google Assistant.
 The default temperature unit is Celsius. `{ ga="Thermostat" }`

 To change the temperature unit to Fahrenheit, add the config option `[ useFahrenheit=true ]` to the thermostat group.
+To set the temperature range your thermostat supports, add the config option `[ thermostatTemperatureRange="10,30" ]` to the thermostat group.

 There must be at least three items as members of the group: